DLTS-FD/Q_Blockchain-utils/tut-ImportMMintoQClient.md

 Note that the last part of keystore file is your wallet address without `0x`.

+Create empty file `pwd.txt`

+`$ touch pwd.txt`

+and edit with nano

+`nano pwd.txt`

+Insert your password, example `secure-password-123` wihtout any `" "`.

-Congratulations, you can now continue with the official setup guide and use public address from metamask ass validator address.
+Congratulations, you can now continue with the official setup guide and use public address from metamask as validator address.

-##Step 4 Cleanup
+## Step 4 Cleanup

-Shutdown the client with

 Go back inside the `testnet-validator` folder.
 Shutdown the client with